SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
             text: "So you’ve got a great idea for a workshop or discussion at MBLGTACC... now what?
 It's a great time for you to do some brainstorming.
-Read our helpful guide to learn more, and view workshops in past conference programs."
+Read our helpful guide to learn more, (re)watch our livechat, and view workshops in past conference programs."
       -
         type: set
         attrs: